Rediscovered Bingham Portraits: The Dunnicas, Part 3

 This is the third of four blogs about the re-discovered George Caleb Bingham portraits of William Franklin Dunnica and Martha Jane Shackelford Dunnica.

 The work of E. Maurice Bloch (1925-1989), the world’s acknowledged expert on artist George Caleb Bingham (1811-1879), is awe-inspiring.
 At the University of California Los Angeles, where he was a professor of art history, he was known for his “meticulous scholarship and connoisseurship.”
 Without the aid of the Internet, and for most of his research not even a computer, he compiled a wealth of information currently stored at the Getty Research Institute.
 He wrote four authoritative books on George Caleb Bingham.
-Of the four, his masterpiece is his final Bingham Catalogue Raisonne. [i]
+Of the four, his masterpiece is, in my opinion, his final Bingham Catalogue Raisonné: The Paintings of George Caleb Bingham: A Catalogue Raisonné (University of Missouri Press, 1986). [i]

 Bingham Catalogue Raisonné Categories

-Published in 1986, Bloch’s Catalogue Raisonné, is still the definitive work on George Caleb Bingham.
-So, when companion portraits of William Franklin Dunnica and his wife Martha Jane Shackelford came to my attention, the first place I looked was the Bingham Catalogue Raisonne.
+The Paintings of George Caleb Bingham is still the definitive work on George Caleb Bingham.
+So, when companion portraits of William Franklin Dunnica and his wife Martha Jane Shackelford came to my attention, the first place I looked was the Bingham Catalogue Raisonné.
 I found the two Dunnica portraits listed in the back pages, in Category D., “Attributed Paintings.”

 In his Catalogue Raisonné, Bloch divided 562 artworks into four categories: